buildingidgr/dialplan/DEVELOPER_GUIDE.md

 ⚠️ **Most Common**: User is pressing "1" but **NOT pressing the hash key (#)**

 When `submitOnHash: true`:
-- Routee **will NOT POST** to webhook until "#" is pressed
+- Routee **will NOT POST** to eventURL until "#" is pressed
 - If "#" is never pressed, Routee waits through entire dialplan (COLLECT → PAUSE → fallback PLAY)
 - **When the call ends** (after fallback PLAY completes), Routee posts `collectedTones: ""` (empty)
-- This empty POST arrives **after** the call has already ended, so your webhook response is ignored
+- This empty POST arrives **after** the call has already ended, so your eventURL response is ignored
 - From your logs, this looks like "no input", but the user may have pressed "1" (you can't tell)

 **Possible Causes**: